 (iv) Reference any planning documents prepared for the proposed interim action;

-(v) Identify Ecology staff who may be contacted for further information; and
+(v) Identify ecology staff who may be contacted for further information; and

 (vi) Invite public comment on the proposed interim action.

-(b) Comment period.
-Ecology will provide the public at least thirty days from the date the notice is issued to comment on a proposed interim action.
+(b) Comment opportunity.
+Ecology will provide the public at least 30 days from the date the notice is issued to comment on a proposed interim action.

 (17) Removing sites from contaminated sites list.
-For Ecology-conducted and Ecology-supervised remedial actions, Ecology will provide public notice before removing a site from the contaminated sites list under WAC 173-340-330.
+For ecology-conducted and ecology-supervised remedial actions, ecology will provide public notice before removing a site from the contaminated sites list under WAC 173-340-330.
 The public notice must be provided in accordance with subsection (2) of this section.
-Ecology will provide the public at least thirty days from the date Ecology issues the notice to comment on the proposed removal from the contaminated sites list.
+Ecology will provide the public at least 30 days from the date ecology issues the notice to comment on the proposed removal from the contaminated sites list.

 (18) Periodic reviews.
-For Ecology-conducted and Ecology-supervised remedial actions, Ecology will provide public notice of a periodic review report prepared under WAC 173-340-420.
+For ecology-conducted and ecology-supervised remedial actions, ecology will provide public notice of a periodic review report prepared under WAC 173-340-420.
 The public notice must be provided in accordance with subsection (2) of this section.
-Ecology will provide the public at least thirty days from the date Ecology issues the notice to comment on a periodic review.
+Ecology will provide the public at least 30 days from the date ecology issues the notice to comment on a periodic review.

 (19) Institutional controls.
-For Ecology-conducted and Ecology-supervised remedial actions, before amending or removing an institutional control required under WAC 173-340-440, Ecology will provide or require public notice on the proposal in accordance with subsection (2) of this section.
+For ecology-conducted and ecology-supervised remedial actions, before amending or removing an institutional control required under WAC 173-340-440, ecology will provide or require public notice on the proposal in accordance with subsection (2) of this section.
 Ecology will provide the public at least thirty days from the date the notice is issued to comment on the proposal.

 (20) Independent remedial actions.

-(a) For independent remedial actions, Ecology will notify the public of the following using the methods specified in subsections (5) and (6) of this section:
+(a) For independent remedial actions, ecology will notify the public of the following using the methods specified in subsections (5) and (6) of this section:

-(i) The site’s listing and remedial action status identified under WAC 173-340-330;
+(i) Any change to the site’s listing or remedial action status identified under WAC 173-340-330;

-(ii) The site’s current hazard rankings identified under WAC 173-340-320;
+(ii) Any change to the site’s hazard rankings identified under WAC 173-340-320;

 (iii) Any initial investigation report prepared under WAC 173-340-310;

-(iv) Any independent remedial investigation, interim action, or cleanup action report required under WAC 173-340-515(4) and received by Ecology;
+(iv) Any independent investigation, interim action, or cleanup action report required under WAC 173-340-515(4) and received by ecology;

-(v) The results of any Ecology review of an independent remedial action, including any written opinion issued by Ecology under WAC 173-340-515(5);
+(v) The results of any ecology review of an independent remedial action, including any written opinion issued by ecology under WAC 173-340-515(5);

-(vi) Any periodic review of a site under WAC 173-340-420; and
+(vi) Any periodic review report prepared under WAC 173-340-420; and

 (vii) Any document implementing, amending, or removing an institutional control under WAC 173-340-440.